Saint Joseph’s (PA) faces La Salle on 6-game win streak - WTOP News

 Philadelphia; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Saint Joseph’s (PA) is looking to extend its six-game win streak with a victory against La Salle.
+BOTTOM LINE: Saint Joseph’s (PA) will try to continue its six-game win streak with a victory over La Salle.

-The Explorers have gone 4-2 in home games.
-La Salle is 3-7 against opponents over .500.
+The Explorers are 4-2 on their home court.
+La Salle is 3-8 in games decided by 10 or more points.

-The Hawks are 2-0 in conference play.
-Saint Joseph’s (PA) has a 0-1 record in games decided by less than 4 points.
+The Hawks are 2-0 against A-10 opponents.
+Saint Joseph’s (PA) ranks sixth in the A-10 with 34.5 rebounds per game led by Laura Ziegler averaging 11.2.

 TOP PERFORMERS: Ashleigh Connor is averaging 11.9 points, 5.4 rebounds and 1.6 steals for the Explorers.